 }

-But knowing the function name and arguments isn't human-readable yet.
-You need a second level.
+But knowing the function name and arguments is still not human-readable.
+A second level is needed.

 interface TransactionDescription {